cmrust/directv-cli/README.md

 ### Config file

-You can also store the IP address and Client address in a config file, so that they don't have be typed everytime you use the command.
+You can also store the variables IP address and Client address in a config file, so that they don't have be typed every time.

-To store these, create a plaintext file, `.directvrc`, in your user's home directory, with contents like:
+To store these, create a plaintext file, `.directvrc`, in your user's home directory, with JSON contents like:

     {
       "ipAddr": "192.168.1.104",
       "clientAddr": "88F7C7DA0269"
     }

+Then you can issue commands without all the extra switches, like:

+    directv --system

 ### Keys